performant-software/Neatline/README.md

 # Neatline

-Neatline is a geo-temporal mapping application that makes it possible to plot any _collection of things_ - objects, events, places, people, concepts, or imaginative topologies - on maps, images, and timelines, accompanied by a built-in interface for presenting long-format interpretive text that is tightly coupled with the representations of the objects in space and time.
+Neatline is a geo-temporal mapping application that makes it possible to plot any _collection of things_ - objects, events, places, people, concepts, or imaginative topologies - on maps and timelines, accompanied by a built-in interface for presenting long-format interpretive text that is tightly coupled with the representations of the objects in space and time.

 By design, the software is completely agnostic about the original structure of the data that is being represented, and about the structure of final interpretive representations of the data in the exhibit.
 The geographic footprint of an object can be depicted by any arbitrary shape or collection of shapes on the map, and the temporal footprint can be rendered as a point in time, a span of time, or a rising and falling gradient that captures uncertainty or inherent ambiguity across a time interval.